 Sustainable thinking is a key theme for Open-City year round.
 Our mission is to champion a better-built environment and by implication a more sustainable one.

 Alongside the Greener City strand of Open House London, we also run the annual Green Sky Thinking Week each spring (now in its 6th year).
 Green Sky Thinking is a London-wide initiative for professionals, using the Open House model, to highlight innovative and practical solutions on how we make London’s built environment sustainable.

 As an independent organisation Open-City sits between design professional and public user, offering a unique space for open and inclusive dialogue on the sustainability of London’s built environment.
 For instance, the opinion polls we gather during Open House London inform the programme content of the upcoming Green Sky Thinking Week.
 Cyclically, the industry concerns and success’ discussed at Green Sky Thinking are brought to the public domain through the Greener City strand of Open House London.

 By connecting the dots we aim to:

-If you are an architect, designer or other built environment professional, get involved in our Green Sky Thinking Week on 20-24 April 2015. www.greenskythinking.org.uk
+If you are an architect, designer or other built environment professional, get involved in our Green Sky Thinking Week (2017 dates to be confirmed). www.greenskythinking.org.uk